 Both the leaves and their essential oils are used as flavoring agents.
-There are many different types of sweet basil – large and dwarf forms, with green, purple, or variegated leaves.
+There are many different types of Basil (Ocimum Basilicum) – large and dwarf forms, with green, purple, or variegated leaves.
 Many of these widely grown plants are ornamental, as well as edible.

 Italian cooks love this easy-to-grow herb and use it generously in their sauces.
 In Italy this plant is a symbol of love; a sprig of it presented to your lover bespeaks fidelity.
 When a woman puts a pot of basil on the balcony outside her room, it means that she is ready to receive her suitor.